-- 5.3.9 Piles will be installed by the use of a Pile Installation Frame (PIF), an example of which is shown in Figure 5.4.
-Pile installation tolerances will be achieved through the use of a hydraulically operated PIF with sufficient travel to accommodate the worst case seabed slopes with jacket installation tolerances being achieved through shimming of the pile/jacket leg interfaces.
-This negates the need for seabed levelling through the removal of soil and/or the addition of rock. - 5.3.10 The PIF will have a footprint of approximately 32m x 32m and will weigh circa 400 tonnes.
+- 5.4.9 Piles will be installed by the use of a Pile Installation Frame (PIF), an example of which is shown in Figure 5.5.
+Pile installation tolerances will be achieved through the use of a hydraulically operated PIF with sufficient travel to accommodate the worst case seabed slopes with jacket installation tolerances being achieved through shimming of the pile/jacket leg interfaces. - 5.4.10 The PIF will have a footprint of approximately 26m x 26m and will weigh circa 500 tonnes.